ROTC Training Program

 Elements of the ROTC Program

-Designed to help students become leaders while completing college, ROTC is a well-known, national U.S. Army reserve program—offering both junior ROTC or JROTC (for high school students) and college ROTC programs.
-Taylor partners with nearby ROTC programs, such as Indiana Wesleyan and Ball State ROTC, to provide extensive training and benefits to our cadets.
+Taylor partners with nearby ROTC programs at Indiana Wesleyan and Ball State University to provide extensive training and benefits to our cadets.

 Academic Accountability and Coursework

 ROTC cadets must maintain a GPA of 2.5 out of 4.0.
 This academic accountability helps cadets maintain their excellence as high-achieving students.
 There are also military science courses students must complete as a part of their college curriculum.
 These courses are taken in conjunction with Indiana Wesleyan University ROTC and may meet foundational core requirements at Taylor.

-The Military Science curriculum includes, but is not limited to:
+The Military Science curriculum includes, but is not limited to, the following classes, which are held on the Indiana Wesleyan University campus:

 Introduction to Military Science (MSC-101)